This section provides you with the ETL best practices for Exasol.

 - There is no contamination of data in the target schema with the temporary staging data.

 When transforming the source data within Exasol, consider a change in paradigm.
-Instead of processing data row-based, processing data as data sets are more appropriate.
+Instead of processing data row-based, processing data as data sets is more appropriate.
 When transforming data as data sets, the process is as follows:

 - Identify the possible error cases